JamesHovious/hashid/README.md

 ### Credits:

-This is a Go implimentation of https://github.com/psypanda/hashID
+This is a Go implementation of https://github.com/psypanda/hashID